7 Must Do Tasks To Complete When Your Manuscript Is Finished

 Not only that, you (could, should, ought to) have a sub-title.
 Why?

-Because your title and sub-title are your most important pieces of metadata, and metadata is what is used by the Internet and Amazon in their search algorithms.
+Because your title and sub-title are the most important pieces of metadata used by Amazon in their search algorithms.

 A title and sub-title that are highly searchable will attract more people to your book.
 More on metadata later.

-The most important issue when deciding on your book title is to make sure it as unique as possible.
+When deciding on your book title, the most crucial issue is ensuring it is as unique as possible.

-Joining a long list of books with the same or very similar title is not going to get you many sales.
+Joining a long list of books with the same or similar title will not get you many sales.

 No, don’t even think of creating your book cover yourself unless you are a graphic designer and an expert with Photoshop.